Quas1Dev/QuasiDev/categories/_batch/variáveis-de-ambiente.md

 As variáveis ​​de ambiente são acessadas envolvendo seus nomes, por ambos os lados, com o símbolo de porcentagem “%”, assim:

-Environment variables are local to the process in which they were set.
-If two shell processes are spawned and the value of an environment variable is changed in one, that change will not be seen by the other.
-When a child process is created, it inherits all the environment variables and their values from the parent process.
+.
 Usually, when a program calls another program, it first creates a child process by forking, then the child adjusts the environment as needed and lastly the child replaces itself with the program to be called.
 This procedure gives the calling program control over the environment of the called program.